Rights, responsibilities & Student Handbook

 Student ID (SID)

-- All students at LCC receive a free student ID.
-The ID card is issued in the Admissions
+- All students at LCC receive a ctcLink ID number and free ID card.
+The ID card is issued

-Center Building (ADC), Room 151, next to Advising..
-The ID gets you into plays, music
+in the Admissions Center Building (ADC), Room 151, next to Advising.
+The ID gets you

-concerts, and league sports on the LCC campus.
-It is also used in the Learning Commons
+into plays, music concerts, and league sports on the LCC campus.
+It is also used in

-and for tutoring services.
-There are several businesses who offer discounts to college
+the Learning Commons and for tutoring services.
+There are several businesses who offer

 show your current class schedule, and you will get a new sticker that proves that